Dhev-Mugunddhan-A/SKIN-LESION-CLASSIFICATION/README.md

 ### Dataset
 The project utilized the ISIC segmentation and classification challenge 2018 Task 1 and Task3 datasets respectively, which consist of dermoscopic images annotated for skin lesion analysis.
+You could find the link to the datasets [here](https://challenge.isic-archive.com/data/#2018).

 ### Methodology
 The project involves a four-stage pipeline: